914th Expeditionary Air Refueling Squadron: Cold War

 The 914th Air Refueling Squadron was organized in October 1961 by Strategic Air Command (SAC) at Blytheville Air Force Base, Arkansas.
 The squadron was equipped with Boeing KC-135 Stratotankers and assigned to the 97th Bombardment Wing as part of SAC's plan to disperse its Boeing B-52 Stratofortress units to make it more difficult for the Soviet Union to destroy the entire fleet with a first strike.
+The 914th ARS received its first KC-135A on 17 January 1962.
+The aircraft was named Arkansas Traveler, after the Arkansas folklore character.
 The squadron's mission was to provide air refueling to the B-52s of its parent wing and other USAF units as directed.
 One-third of the squadron's aircraft were maintained on fifteen-minute alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
-This was increased to half the squadron's aircraft in 1962.
+This was increased to half the squadron's aircraft in 1962 for the Cuban Missile Crisis.
+The 914th ARS received the Air Force Outstanding Unit Award for its work during and after the crisis.
 The squadron trained for this mission until inactivation.
+The 914th ARS was inactivated in October 1964 to make way for the 97th Air Refueling Squadron, which was transferred from Malmstrom Air Force Base, Montana to take over refueling duties for the 97th Wing.

 The 14th Tow Target Squadron was consolidated with the 914th Air Refueling Squadron in September 1985 but the consolidated squadron has not been active since.

 On 27 March 2003 the squadron was converted to provisional status as the 914th Expeditionary Air Refueling Squadron and assigned to Air Mobility Command to activate or inactivate as needed for contingency operations.